 - Human Interest

-And don’t forget to use images, to have a straightforward subject line, and to offer a call to action.
+And don’t forget to use images, to include an attractive subject line, and to always include a call to action.

 Have you found success in creating newsletters?
 Do you have any concerns about creating great newsletters?
 Please let us know in the comments below.